Codecademy vs freeCodeCamp vs Coursera vs Udemy vs McTaba: Which Should You Use?

 Key Takeaways

-• None of these four platforms teaches African-market skills (M-Pesa, Paystack, mobile money).
-If you plan to work in or for the African market, you need McTaba or supplementary local-market training regardless of which platform you start with.
+- ✓The first four platforms do not teach African-market skills (M-Pesa, Paystack, mobile money).
+If you plan to work in or for the African market, McTaba fills that gap — either as your primary programme or as a supplement after learning basics elsewhere.

 Frequently Asked Questions